From the indigenous Queensland tribal dialect word meaning “strong mateship”.

 What Do We Offer?

-The Bundji Bundji Partnership provides an outreach support service for Indigenous young people who are involved in the Youth Justice System.
+The Bundji Bundji Partnership provides an outreach support service for at risk Indigenous young people at risk.

 Bundji Bundji is a voluntary program which aims to bring Indigenous young people closer to their communities, culture and traditions and offers support by providing: